 Where Does Our Drinking Water Come From?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Our source of water is purchased water from Ozark Mountain Regional Public Water Authority (OMRPWA), whose source is surface water from Bull Shoals Lake.
+Our source is surface water from Lake Bull Shoals.

 How Safe Is The Source Of Our Drinking Water?